Visit animals of all shapes and sizes at the Ararat Ridge Zoo! It’s fun for all ages and provides biblical teaching on the animal kingdom.

 Hop on by the kangaroo walkabout to take a trip Down Under and meet our red kangaroo mob up close!
 During select times, you'll be able to walk through this exhibit to see the largest marsupials in the world with no barriers!Learn More

-Be sure to stop by the petting area during select times to meet our friendly goat herd!
+Be sure to stop by the Children’s Zoo during select times to meet our friendly pigs and goat herd!
 They love interacting with children and adults of all ages.
 We have goats of every size, shape, and color that are excited to meet you!Learn More

 Named for the striking golden plumage on their heads, these beautiful cranes are the national bird of Uganda!Learn More